MichaelLiut/Computing-LyndonArray/README.md

 -----
 ## Copyright

-The work, herein, is Copyright 2016--2019.\
+The work, herein, is Copyright 2016--2020.\
 **No rights are given to reproduce or modify this work**.\
-If you are seeking rights to use some of the content within, please contact me via email (send to: liutm [at] mcmaster.ca).
+If you are seeking rights to use some of the content within, please contact me via email (send to: michael [dot] liut [at] utoronto.ca).

 -----
 -----

-Michael Liut, M.Eng., B.A.Sc.\
+Michael Liut, Ph.D., M.Eng., B.A.Sc.\
-Department of Computing and Software\
+Department of Mathematical and Computational Sciences\
-McMaster University\
+University of Toronto Mississauga\
-Hamilton, Ontario, Canada\
+Mississauga, Ontario, Canada\
 [www.michaelliut.ca](https://www.michaelliut.ca/)

 -----